sphericalcylinder/MetalCompute/docs/mainpage.md

 To create a MTLCompute::Texture3D, you specify a gpu, width, height, and depth.

-To create a MTLCompute::Texture that holds 1000 floats (10x10x10):
+To create a MTLCompute::Texture that holds 1,000 floats total (10x10x10):
 ```cpp
 #include "MTLCompute.hpp"